 Outcomes based evidence will improve and impact future programs and development.
 Back by popular demand are sessions on Penelope, a powerful software to deliver consistent, timely and faster critical information to affiliates and program providers.
-Preconference sessions are once again available to further propel your learning opportunities into the future!
-Details about the 2017 Parents as Teachers Conference and registration can be found by visiting parents as teachers conference and
+Preconference sessions are once again available to further propel your learning opportunities into the future i Details about the 2017 Parents as Teachers Conference and registration can be found by visiting parents asteachers, org/conference2017-home,